samlevine03/advent-of-code-2023/README.md

 bin/run day3
 ```

-To create a new folder for a specific day (pre-loaded with utils imported and the input file), use the following command from the root directory:
+To create a new folder for a specific day (pre-loaded with utils imported and your input file), use the following command from the root directory:
 ```
 bin/new day3
 ```